5T33Z0/Clover-Crate/Graphics/README.md

     ```

 ## Inject ATI
 Listed below are all parameters related to the `Inject ATI` feature.
+For more insight check out Rampage Dev's in-depth [AMD Graphics Guide](https://web.archive.org/web/20170814210930/http://www.rampagedev.com/guides/graphic-cards-injection/) for old AMD GPUs.

 ### FB Name
 **Framebuffer Name**.
 Specific to ATI/AMD GPUs.
 More than 70 different framebuffer names exist for various AMD Video Controller kexts.
 Each has a unique name to identify it (check the extensive list in Clover Configurator) and contains different video output mappings as defined in the `IOKitPersonalities` of the respective kexts' `info.plist`.
 Here is an example from `AMD9500Controller.kext` located in S/L/E: